Graphical user interface

 A graphical user interface (GUI) showing various elements: radio buttons, checkboxes, and other elements.
 The image shown uses the KDE desktop environment.

-A graphical user interface, or GUI (Note: /ˈɡu:i/, GOO-ee; /ˈdʒiːjuːaɪ/, JEE-YOO-AI), is a form of user interface that allows users to interact with electronic devices through graphical icons and visual indicators such as secondary notation.
+A graphical user interface, or GUI, (Note: /ˈɡu:i/ GOO-ee; /ˈdʒiːjuːaɪ/, JEE-YOO-EYE) is a form of user interface that allows users to interact with electronic devices through graphical icons and visual indicators such as secondary notation.
 In many applications, GUIs are used instead of text-based UIs, which are based on typed command labels or text navigation.
 GUIs were introduced in reaction to the perceived steep learning curve of command-line interfaces (CLIs), which require commands to be typed on a computer keyboard.

 The actions in a GUI are usually performed through direct manipulation of the graphical elements.
 Beyond computers, GUIs are used in many handheld mobile devices such as MP3 players, portable media players, gaming devices, smartphones and smaller household, office and industrial controls.
-The term GUI tends not to be applied to other lower-display resolution types of interfaces, such as video games (where head-up displays (HUDs) are preferred), or not including flat screens like volumetric displays because the term is restricted to the scope of 2D display screens able to describe generic information, in the tradition of the computer science research at the Xerox Palo Alto Research Center.
+The term GUI tends not to be applied to other lower-display resolution types of interfaces, such as video games (where heads-up displays (HUDs) are preferred), or not including flat screens like volumetric displays because the term is restricted to the scope of 2D display screens able to describe generic information, in the tradition of the computer science research at the Xerox Palo Alto Research Center.